Wipes & Bidet Cloths

 Small 8" x 4" Regular 8" x 8"

 Incredibly soft, plush, thick, and absorbent.
 Keep them plain white or, if you're feeling fun and creative, dye them naturally (see below) to meet any mood or whimsy.
 Can you tell we're really excited about our new wipes?
 And so many uses!

-Materials: 100% white cotton flannel.
+Materials: 100% natural white cotton flannel.
 This is not your average flannel.
 This fabric is double napped (brushed on both sides) for added softness and weighs in at a whopping 250 gm (8.5 oz) per square metre!

 Soft gentle care for those sensitive areas.
 If you experience vaginal itching and dryness, using cloth wipes can help ease discomfort and irritation, especially if dampened with warm water before use.

 The healthier, more environmentally friendly option over regular TP (see below for stats).
 Especially helpful if suffering from hemorrhoids.
 Using bidet cloths in tandem with a portable bidet eases irritation, pain, and itching.